Goodrich-Dev/shiny-octo-fortnight/README.md

 - Configure weekly set goals for each tracked muscle group, including a vertical/horizontal back split.
 - Log workouts with automatic volume accumulation (primary muscles count as 1.0 set, secondary muscles as 0.5).
 - Visualize progress toward each goal with responsive progress bars optimized for phone screens.
-- Receive exercise recommendations when a muscle group falls below 90% of its target volume.
+- Receive exercise recommendations when a muscle group falls below 90% of its target volume, powered by the live catalog from [JigsawProphet/fitness-api](https://github.com/JigsawProphet/fitness-api) with an offline fallback.
 - Persistent storage using the browser's `localStorage` so your program and logs remain available between sessions.

 ## Project Structure